Snowy2174/BendingMC-Wiki/pets/mcpet-basics.md

 ***Turtle Duck***
 - Taming: 10 Bread
 - Leveling: Wheat
-### All of these pets can be levelled by entering combat, however it is highly advised against as they have low health pools.

 ![image](https://github.com/user-attachments/assets/139a732c-df8d-442a-a083-ad2b988f702f)

+# Pet Experience!
+Pet experience is gained through two different tasks at the moment.
+- #1: Leveling Food: All leveling food grants 1 pet exp.
+Each pet has it's own food that it needs to eat to level.
+Read above to learn more.
+- #2: Entering Combat: Your pets will gain 2 exp everytime they enter combat.
+Albeit, it's not advised as pets have a low health pool.